 The Profession Sales & Marketing program is designed to prepare students for employment in various sales, customer service, advertising and promotion, and first-line supervisory positions in wholesale, retail, and service establishments.
 The program enables students to explore, understand, and apply marketing, management, and entrepreneurial principles.
-(Each course is a year long divided into two semesters.)
+(Each course is yearlong, divided into two semesters.)